lulwa99/Project-2-CRUD/README.md

 d.
 Products:

-Are the tools / equipment to be sold or rented by the shop
+Are the tools/equipment to be sold or rented by the shop

 ![Alt text](<public/images/Add-Product.png>)